 Winston Churchill - Britain’s wartime Prime Minister Winston Churchill (1874-1965) came to Wolverhampton during the 1906 election campaign when he visited a relative who was standing as a candidate.
 He came again in 1909 to attend a meeting at the the Grand Theatre.
 Suffragette movement protesters were marching up and down Lichfield Street, picketing the theatre, so he had to enter by the stage door at the back.
 He also addressed crowds at Himley Hall in 1928.
 Churchill kicked off the General Election battle of 1949 by speaking in Wolverhampton as the Tory party tried to win back power after being in opposition to the post-war Attlee Labour government.
 He addressed a crowd of 25,000 people at a rally at Molineux after he had visited Wolverhampton town hall, now the site of the city’s magistrates court, and had lunch at the Victoria Hotel.
 David Lloyd George also visited Wolverhampton and made an important speech at the Grand Theatre in which he promised ‘a land fit for heroes’.

 Louis Coatalen - Breton car engineer and designer Louis Hervé Coatalen (1879-1962) was born in the fishing town of Concarneau and went on to study engineering before working for Panhard in France then for the Hillman company in England.
 He moved to Wolverhampton in 1914 to join the Sunbeam Car Company, where during World War I he designed aircraft engines.
 In addition to quality limousine, saloon and touring cars, Louis designed and built racing cars for Henry Segrave, who won the French and Spanish GPs in 1923/4 (first British car ever to win a Grand Prix).
 A 350hp Sunbeam built for K L Guinness established a new world land speed record at Brooklands in 1922 with a top speed of 133.75mph.
 The car had a narrow polished aluminium single seat body and was powered by a modified 18.322-litre V12 modified Manitou Arab aero engine and manufactured at the Sunbeam Motor Company’s Moorfield Works in Upper Villiers Street, Wolverhampton.
 In Malcolm Campbell’s hands the same car (given a streamlined tail, painted in his distinctive blue and renamed Blue Bird) achieved achieved a new record of 146.16 mph in 1924 at Pendine Sands, South Wales, where on July 21 the following year he raised the record to 150.766 mph, becoming the first person ever to travel that fast.
 The car was later sold and eventually bought by Lord Montagu in 1957 for his motor museum at Beaulieu, Hampshire.
 After extensive reservation work, Blue Bird was driven again at Pendine on 21 July 2015 to celebrate the 90th anniversary of Sir Malcolm’s record and the creators of the car.
 His grandson Don Wales took the wheel in a low-speed demonstration run watched by a large, enthusiastic crowd.
 In 1926, Major Henry Segrave captured the LSR in a new 4 litre V12 Sunbeam racer originally named Ladybird and later renamed Tiger.
-Louis then built the gigantic Sunbeam 1000HP ‘Mystery S’. nicknamed The Slug and powered by two 450 hp Sunbeam Matabele aero engines.
-On 29 March 1927, driven by Major Segrave, this car captured the land speed record at 203.792 mph.
-Like Blue Bird, it can now be seen at the National Motor Museum at Beaulieu.
+Louis then built the gigantic streamlined Sunbeam 1000HP ‘Mystery S’, nicknamed The Slug and powered by two 450 hp Sunbeam Matabele aero engines with the driver’s cockpit located between them.
+On 29 March 1927, driven by Major Segrave, this iconic car, weighing more than three tons, captured the land speed record at 203.792 mph (the first at over 200 mph).
+Watched by 30,000 spectators at Daytona Beach in Florida, Segrave completed two runs, strong winds causing him to slow down by driving into the sea.
+Like Blue Bird, it can now be seen in the ‘For Britain and For The Hell Of It display at the National Motor Museum at Beaulieu.
+In 2017 the car’s corroding engines were restored in time for the 90th anniversary of its record-breaking run with an engine start-up planned for later in the year.
 During World War II Louis lived in France although he had earlier taken out British citizenship and continued living there until his death.
 He married four times, including in 1910 his marriage to Olive Bath, daughter of a Sunbeam director.

 William Congreve - Inventor, rocket artillery pioneer and Tory Member of Parliament Sir William Congreve, 2nd Baronet KCH FRS (1772-1828) was the son of military engineer Sir William Congreve, 1st Baronet.
 Raised in Kent, young William was partly educated at Wolverhampton Grammar School (founded in 1515 by Sir Stephen Jenyns), where he learned the foundations of commerce and engineering.
 By the age of thirty he was a businessman and published a newspaper called the Royal Standard and Political Register.
 When the paper was sued for libel William Congreve withdrew from publishing to pursue his career as an inventor and military rocket designer, inspired by the rockets fixed with sword blades used by the Mughals in India.
 William developed rockets that were large scale versions of those we now see on November 5th, with gunpowder in a paper casing with a long stick for guidance and stability.
 In 1805 he demonstrated them to the Prime Minister, William Pitt the Younger, and they were put into production at Woolwich and used for the first time to attack Boulogne in 1805.
 As well as hos Congreve Rockets, William was a prolific inventor.
 He adapted his rockets as a whaling harpoon, designed a new type of heavy gun for the Royal Navy, experimented with better methods of making gunpowder, built a fire-sprinkler system for the Drury Lane Theatre, invented a new system of colour printing and making water marks, a rolling-ball clock, a ‘perpetual motion machine’, and a hydro-pneumatic canal lock on London’s Regent’s Canal (the last two were failures).
 His rocket factory supplied the East India Company with weapons and provided fireworks for George IV’s coronation.
 He envisioned rockets weighing a ton for use against fortifications and his private life was as controversial as his work.
 He married in 1824 after living with a mistress and having at least two illegitimate children.
 He was a director of many companies, including the Arigna Iron and Coal Company, which was involved in fraud in 1826.
 William Congreve was among those accused so he fled to the south of France, where he died two years later.
 The baronetcy passed to his son, William Augustus who mysteriously disappeared en route to Fiji and was never heard of again.